 Dogs will be less likely to barf if they have an empty stomach.
 Before a car ride, it’s best to not give your dog a full meal.
 It’s helpful to give them a teaspoon or two of food and maybe a couple of treats, so they have a little bit of food in their stomach.
 This will decrease their chance of getting nauseous.
 But don’t skimp on the water.
 That’s important to give your dog before a trip, ensuring that they stay hydrated.

 Give Your Dog CBD

-Before you leave for a car trip, try giving your dog CBD (either cannabidiol oil for dogs or treats).
+Before you leave for a car trip, try premium quality CBD for dogs (either CBD oil or treats).
 CBD is known to help promote calmness in your dog as well as reduce symptoms of an upset stomach.
 This can make it the perfect way to keep your dog relaxed during a car ride and reduce the likelihood of feeling queasy and vomiting.

 CBD is a non-intoxicating natural phytocannabinoid found in the hemp plant.
 It’s one of a few hundred phytocannabinoids discovered in hemp, and it’s one of the most popular due to its benefits to your dog’s overall well-being.

 CBD works by interacting with the receptors in your dog’s endocannabinoid system (ECS).
 The ECS contains all major systems in your dog’s body.
 This includes the nervous, immune, and digestive systems.
 This is how CBD may have such a positive impact on so many areas of your dog’s body and health.